newrelic/newrelic-python-agent/PROCESS.md

 [master]: https://pdx-hudson.datanerd.us/view/Python/job/Python_Agent-MASTER/

+16. Download the source tarball from Jenkins that you just marked as "Keep forever".
+This will be the tarball you upload to `download.newrelic.com` and to `PyPI`.

+17. Create an MD5 file with the same name as the source tarball, but with an `.md5` extension.
+(Example: `newrelic-2.56.0.42.tar.gz.md5`.)

+    Get the MD5 of the package with this command:

+        md5 newrelic-2.56.0.42.tar.gz

+    Cut and paste the MD5 into the `newrelic-2.56.0.42.tar.gz.md5` file.

 16. Upload the package to the ``release`` directory for ``python_agent`` on hosts used by ``download.newrelic.com``.
 Generate a file in the same directory for the download with an ``.md5`` extension which contains the MD5